prosopo/integration/README.md

 | `restart-chain`   | Restart the substrate container, deleting any data that was added to contracts |
 | `test-db`         | Start substrate container and the database container with test dbs             |

-## Development Environment Setup

 ### Debugging and Testing
-To bebug a frontend dapp, register a provider and a dapp in the [protocol](https://github.com/prosopo-io/protocol/) contract.
-The steps to achieve this are as follows:
+To debug a frontend dapp, register a provider and a dapp in the [protocol](https://github.com/prosopo-io/protocol/) contract.
+This can be achieved by running the following command from the root of the integration repository.

 ```bash
 npm run setup